 FXB Center Overview

-The François-Xavier Bagnoud (FXB) Center for Health and Human Rights is the first academic center to focus exclusively on the practical dynamic between the issues of health and human rights.
-Founded in 1993 through a gift from the Association François-Xavier Bagnoud, the FXB Center is a world leader in building a conceptual basis of the right to health and driving advocacy initiatives to incorporate human rights norms into international health policy.
+The FXB Center for Health and Human Rights at Harvard University (Harvard FXB) is the first academic center to focus exclusively on the practical dynamic between the issues of health and human rights.
+Founded in 1993 through a gift from the Association François-Xavier Bagnoud, Harvard FXB is a world leader in building a conceptual basis of the right to health and driving advocacy initiatives to incorporate human rights norms into international health policy.

-Daniel Tarantola and Sofia Gruskin served successively as acting directors of the FXB Center from 1997 to 1999.
-Stephen Marks was appointed FXB Professor and Center Director in 1999.
-An early history of the Center, “From Vision to Action: The First 11 Years,” published under Dr. Marks’s leadership, is available here.
-In 2006, Jim Yong Kim returned to Harvard after a three-year leave to direct HIV/AIDS initiatives at the World Health Organization, and was appointed FXB Professor and Center Director.
-Under Dr. Kim’s direction, the FXB Center engaged in building the science of global health delivery with a focus on the rights of children and vulnerable communities.
-In 2009, Dr. Kim was appointed President of Dartmouth College.
-Dr. Jennifer Leaning, an expert in public health rights-based responses to humanitarian crises and the FXB Professor of the Practice of Health and Human Rights at Harvard School of Public Health and Associate Professor of Medicine at Harvard Medical School, was appointed as FXB Center Director in January 2010.
+From 1997 to 1999 Daniel Tarantola and Sofia Gruskin served successively as acting directors of Harvard FXB.
+Stephen Marks was appointed FXB Professor and center director in 1999.
+An early history of the center, “From Vision to Action: The First 11 Years,” published under Dr. Marks’s leadership, is available here.
+In 2006 Jim Yong Kim returned to Harvard after a three-year leave to direct HIV/AIDS initiatives at the World Health Organization, and was appointed FXB Professor and center director.
+Under Dr. Kim’s direction, Harvard FXB engaged in building the science of global health delivery with a focus on the rights of children and vulnerable communities.
+In 2009 Dr. Kim was appointed president of Dartmouth College.
+Dr. Jennifer Leaning, an expert in public health rights-based responses to humanitarian crises, the FXB Professor of the Practice of Health and Human Rights at Harvard School of Public Health and associate professor of Medicine at Harvard Medical School, was appointed center director in January 2010.

-The FXB Center combines the academic strengths of research and teaching with a strong commitment to service and policy development.
-FXB Center faculty and initiatives work at international and national levels in collaboration with health and human rights practitioners, governmental and nongovernmental organizations, academic institutions, and international agencies to:
+Harvard FXB combines research and teaching with a strong commitment to service and policy development.
+Our faculty and initiatives work at international and national levels in collaboration with health and human rights practitioners, governmental and nongovernmental organizations, academic institutions, and international agencies to:

 - build knowledge of how human rights entitlements can translate into effective actions for vulnerable children;